Program and route of the Oruro Carnival 2020

-The Carnival of Oruro 2019 will take place between February 23 and March 4, 2019.
-The days 1, 2, 3 and 4 of March are the most important of the celebration and the most visited.
-The Great Pilgrimage to the Socavón will be on Saturday, March 2 and the Entry of the Corso on Sunday, March 3.
+The Carnival of Oruro 2020 will take place between February 21st and February 24th, 2020.
+The days 21, 22, 23 and 24 of February are the most important of the celebration and the most visited.
+The Great Pilgrimage to the Socavón will be on Saturday, February 22nd and the Entry of the Corso on Sunday, February 23rd.
 A few weeks before the Carnival, the traditional celebrations called "Convites" begin.

 On Friday, in the villages and in the mines, the traditional and famous "Convite al Tío" and the celebration of the "Challa" are held.

 Accommodation during the Oruro Carnival

 During the carnival celebrations, the otherwise uninteresting city of Oruro receives tens of thousands of visitors.
 For this reason, it is highly recommended to reserve the accommodation well in advance.
 During the days of the carnival, hotel occupancy reaches 100%.
 It is also possible to sleep in rooms rented by local families.
 The prices of any accomodation during the carnival is a lot higher than during the rest of the year.